Avatarchik/InvectorUNetMultiplayerAddon/README.md

 This should add a new menu item under the "Invector" tab called "Multiplayer".

-To Sync all parameters, except for trigger, for an animator run:
+To Sync all parameters, except for triggers, for an animator run:
  - Invector/Multiplayer/Make Player Multiplayer Compatible
     - This will sync all movements and most of the player's animations.